Breast Augmentation Surgery in Gurgaon

 At the consultation the chest is measured: chest width at the nipple line, tissue thickness pinched at the upper pole, breast base diameter, areolar position relative to the inframammary fold, skin elasticity, and the existing degree of asymmetry between the two sides.
 Photographs are taken in standardised lighting and views.
 The patient’s history is reviewed for prior breast biopsies, family history of breast cancer, smoking, prior pregnancies and breastfeeding, and plans for future children.

-Asymmetric breasts — different implant volumes between the two sides, sometimes with fat transfer added on the smaller side.
+Different implant volumes between the two sides, sometimes with fat transfer added on the smaller side.
 Cup-size symmetry is not always achievable when the underlying breast bases differ; the goal is shape symmetry first, volume symmetry second.
+How asymmetry is graded and what each correction option can and cannot even out is set out in the guide to breast asymmetry correction.

 The procedure, from consultation to same-day discharge